publishpress/PublishPress-Authors/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning v2.0.0](https://semver.org/spec/v2.0.0.html).

+= UNRELEASED =

+* Fixed: Fixed the consistency of avatar dimensions between the img tag attributes and the CSS, #258;

 = [3.8.0] - 2020-10-08 =

 * Fixed: Fixed PHP warning about undefined "default_author_for_new_posts" attribute for the module options;